Project Configuration (cfg File)

 |Model Selection||General Configuration||Species Configuration||Species Properties Configuration||Calculation Configuration||Size Configuration|

-This page is for SysCAD 9.3 Build 137 only.
+This page is for SysCAD 9.3 Build 137 or later.
 For earlier builds, please see Project Configuration (cfg File) 9.3

 The project.cfg (model configuration) file is edited by the user to customise each SysCAD project or project group.
 When the Edit | Project Configuration command is activated, the following pop up window will be loaded.